Volunteer Fire Companies

 Trash Removal & Recycling

-Eagle Disposal provides a recycle bin at the Township campus for the recycling of newspapers, glass, plastic and aluminum.
+Eagle Disposal provides a recycle bin at the Township campus for the recycling of the Big 4: corrugated cardboard, glass jars and bottles, metal food & beverage cans and plastic bottles & jugs with necks.
 Residents are encouraged to use this recycle bin for these items.
 The Township thanks Eagle Disposal for providing this service at no charge to Township residents.

 Residents of East Earl Township make their own arrangements with private haulers for trash removal.
 Obtain a recycle bin from your hauler.